 Long-Bailey retweeted the article with the lie about Israel and Floyd’s death with the comment, “Maxine Peake is an absolute diamond.”

 Labour’s former leader might have joined her in that sentiment.
-But Corbyn’s successor, Keith Starmer, is trying to rid the party of the anti-Semitic extremists that had flocked to it under his predecessor.
+But Corbyn’s successor, Keir Starmer, is trying to rid the party of the anti-Semitic extremists that had flocked to it under his predecessor.
 A spokesperson rightly denounced Peake’s comment as “an anti-Semitic conspiracy theory.”
 The statement went on to say that “restoring trust with the Jewish community is a number one priority.
 Anti-Semitism takes many different forms and it is important that we all are vigilant against it.”

 Starmer fired Long-Bailey as shadow education secretary, a post that would have ensured her membership in Britain’s cabinet if Labour were to win the next election.
 That was a message to Corbyn’s supporters that there would be no room in Labour for them or their inherent anti-Semitism in the future.